Take Me Out to the Ballgame in Connecticut Last Updated: March 2022

 Named for Beehive Field, which stands beside the current New Britain Stadium, the New Britain Bees are a member of the Atlantic League of Professional Baseball.
 This popular local team holds promotional nights and special events make every game a great experience.
 Check the schedule for upcoming games now.
 And here a few suggestions for things to do in the area before or after the game.

 With a loyal fan base, the Sea Unicorns are woven into the fabric of southeastern Connecticut.
-This Class-A affiliate of the Detroit Tigers and member of the prestigious New York-Penn League arrived in Norwich and has played minor league baseball at Dodd Stadium since 2010.
+For the 2022 season, the Sea Unicorns are part of the Futures Collegiate Baseball League.
 Check the schedule for upcoming games now.
-And here a few suggestions for things to do in the area before or after the game.
+And here are a few suggestions for things to do in the area before or after the game.

 Got a few future sluggers in the family?
 Find batting cages at Stamford’s Chelsea Piers, North Haven’s The Only Game in Town, R&B Sports World in Winsted, Sonny's Place in Somers, Great Brook Sports in Groton, and the SportsCenter of Connecticut in Shelton, as well as smaller facilities throughout the state.